Invoking iperf3

 -T, --title str

-Prefix every output line with this string.
+Prefix every output line with the string str.

 --extra-data str